 In February 2018, the Retirement System entered a five-year non-cancelable operating lease for office space with Metropolis Property Management Group.
 The lease provides the Retirement System with 2,500 feet of office space until the initial term expires on June 30, 2023.
-During 2018, the property was sold to Chase Block Realty Associates, c/o Excalibur Management Services, under the same terms and conditions of the new lease agreement.
-The Retirement System paid \$40,124 and \$39,419 in total rent expense in 2019 and 2018, respectively.
+During 2020, the property was sold in a foreclosure auction and is now managed by Colliers International, under the same terms and conditions of the new lease agreement.
+The Retirement System paid \$40,467 and \$40,124 in total rent expense in 2020 and 2019, respectively.
 Under the terms of the lease, the Retirement System is obligated to make future minimum lease payments on the office space lease, (assuming zero inflation) of \$120,976 through June of 2023.
-Under the terms of the existing lease, rent expense will increase on an annual basis by the lesser of the cumulative increase in the Consumer Price Index for All Urban Consumers (CPI) as published by the Department of Labor for the Manchester, New Hampshire area or 5%.
-The schedule on the next page predicts maximum rent expense at the inflation ceiling with the next increase beginning July 1, 2020.
+Under the terms of the existing lease, rent expense will increase on an annual basis by the lesser of the cumulative increase in the CPI for All Urban Consumers as published by the Department of Labor for the Manchester, New Hampshire area or 5%.